Climate of Multan

 Multan is a city located in the southern part of Punjab, province in Pakistan.
-Multan features an arid climate with very hot summers and cold winters.
+Multan features a hot semi arid climate with very hot and rainy summers and cold winters.
 The city witnesses some of the most extreme temperatures in the country.
 Dust storms are a common occurrence within the city.
 The closest major city is Bahawalpur.
 The area around the city is a flat plain and is ideal for agriculture, with many citrus and mango farms.
 There are many canals that cut across the Multan District, providing water from nearby farms.
 This makes the land very fertile.
 However usually land close to the Chenab River are flooded in the monsoon season.

 Factors

 The monsoon and the Western Disturbance are the two main factors that affect the weather in Multan; otherwise, Continental air prevails for rest of the seasons.
 Following are the main factors that influence the weather over Multan.